Route overview, frequently asked questions and tips

 Fiordland National Parklearn more

-Dunedin and Invercargill are home to well known galleries, for details check Dunedin travel guide, best FREE things to see, what to do: NZ Jane and Invercargill check Invercargill travel guide, trip activities, things to do: NZ Jane.
+Dunedin and Invercargill are home to well known galleries, for details check Dunedin travel guide, best FREE things to see, what to do and Invercargill check Invercargill travel guide, trip activities, things to do: NZ Jane.

 Along the way small towns are the home of a number of artists.
 Check What’s so great about … town to ensure you are up to date with happenings and events.